If you’re an agency lacking clarity about the types of keywords for SEO or PPC or when you should use each, you’ve come to the right place.

 If you’re tasked with running multiple ad campaigns for your client, our PPC dashboard consolidates keyword tracking and every analytic you need–all in one place.
 No more sifting through numerous platforms to pull metrics.
 Your client’s PPC performance is just a click away!

-Advertising and PPC aside, tracking keywords is also an integral part of your client’s organic SEO strategy.
+Advertising and PPC aside, tracking different types of keywords is also an integral part of your client’s organic SEO strategy.
 And trust that we’ve got that, too!
-The AgencyAnalytics SEO dashboard pools your client’s SEO efforts in an intuitive, user-friendly format that’s easy to reference.
+The AgencyAnalytics SEO dashboard pools your client’s search engine optimization efforts in an intuitive, user-friendly format that’s easy to reference.

-Tracking paid and organic efforts will optimize your client’s keyword strategy and position their brand closer to marketing success.
+Tracking paid and organic efforts will optimize your clients' keyword strategies, increase their search engine rankings, and bring them closer to marketing success.

 Stay on top of the game by saving time each month through automated reporting and real-time data updates.
 AgencyAnalytics is built for marketing agencies like you–try it risk-free for 14-days.